Chronic Traumatic Encephalopathy

-A recent (March 23, 2017) report from the Harvard Medical School Genetics laboratory found that NAD+ can help restore youthful levels of DNA repair and even reverse the effects of radiation.
+A 2017 report from the Harvard Medical School Genetics laboratory found that NAD+ can help restore youthful levels of DNA repair and even reverse the effects of radiation.
 NAD+ activates the enzyme responsible for DNA repair, PARP1, which is compromised by low levels of NAD+ associated with aging and disease.

 Replenishing your brain with NAD+ can promote cellular regeneration through the activation of sirtuins.